Skip to Content

 If the smell wasn’t bad enough, they can also grow bacteria and mold.
 And then there is the issue of where to store all of the shells until you need them.
 But by simply grinding them up and plopping them into a storage bag in your freezer, both issues are solved in an instant!

-To make our egg shells easy to grind, we place them on an old cookie tray and dry them out in the oven set on low for just a few minutes.
-This step can be omitted, but it makes the shells even easier to grind when completely dry.
+To make our egg shells easy to grind, we place them on an old cookie tray.
+We then dry them out in the oven set on low for just a few minutes.
+We simply save our shells for a few weeks in a resealable bag until we have enough to dry them out on the tray.

-Next, using a basic hand-held coffee grinder (a blender works will work well too), you can chop up egg shells in an instant.
 The grinder does a great job of creating a very fine powder that hand crushing simply can’t do.
-So fine that you fit hundred and hundreds of eggs into a freezer bag or container with ease.
+So fine that you can fit hundred and hundreds of eggs into a one gallon size freezer bag with ease.
+Affiliate Link: Basics Electric Coffee Grinder, Coffee Bean and Spice Grinder

 Once in the freezer, the egg shells can remain without worry until you need them.
 And, if you use an easy-open freezer bag or container, you can add to them every time you have a few new egg shells with no problem at all.